Making Nitro Cold Brew @ Home

 Making Small Batch

 This is how I started before moving up to large batches in my Kegerator.
-It's a good starting point, and depending on the kit you get, it can yield about 48oz of cold brew, enough for 3-4 days of coffee, depending on how big a glass you use for dispensing.
-This is a cheaper investment up front, but cost more per glass than the long run because of the cost of cartriges.
+It's a good starting point, and depending on the kit you get, it can yield approximately 48oz of cold brew, enough for 3-4 days of coffee, depending on the size of the glass you use for dispensing.
+This is a cheaper investment upfront, but it costs more per glass in the long run due to the cost of cartridges.

 Equipment